alexguillamon/codeowner-util/README.md

 // Files inside apps/web/config/features/checkout/:
 //   → @org/checkout @org/platform
-//   platform was directly declared with own() — it stays
+//   platform was directly declared with own(), it stays
 //
 // Files inside any OTHER features/checkout/ directory:
 //   → @org/checkout only